gaddiat/waph-gaddiat/hackathons/hackathon1/README.md

 Code guess -
 The vulnerability in echo.php appears to be caused by incorrect handling of user input.
 The given payload exploits this vulnerability by injecting JavaScript code into the URL route, specifically the onmouseover attribute of an HTML element.
-This demonstrates that the script does not effectively validate or sanitize input data, allowing attackers to execute arbitrary JavaScript code.
+This demonstrates that the script does not effectively validate or sanitize input data, allowing attackers to execute arbitrary JavaScript code.In short as any code enetered in the input field is converted to data using htmlentities.

 ```js
 "%20onmouseenter="alert('level%206:%20Hacked%20by%20Amit%20Gaddi%20%20')
 ```

 ![Screenshot](images/Screenshot61.png)